Working with Environmental Justice Communities

 Build relationships, don’t seek endorsements

-If you are going to engage with a local EJ/CJ group, please do so respectfully, and with the intention of making a relationship, just like we do with members of Congress, and NOT with the intention of recruiting or getting endorsements.
+If you are going to engage with a local EJ/CJ group, please do so respectfully and with the intention of creating a relationship, just as we do with members of Congress, and NOT with the intention of recruiting or getting endorsements.

 If you and your group can’t commit to building that relationship and being genuinely interested and engaged with them on local issues, we recommended you do not approach them until you have spent more time educating yourself on Environmental Justice, its History and its Principles.
 If you have any questions, please visit the Climate and Environmental Justice Action Team and ask anything in the group's forums.